An operational characterization of mutual information in algorithmic information theory

 \textbf{Upper and lower bounds on the size of the shared secret key.} In the Introduction we discussed the general connections between IT and AIT.
 In what follows we discuss some more precise and formal relations between Shannon-type and Kolmogorov-type theorems on secret key agreement.

 Actually the upper and lower bounds on the size of the common key in the framework of Kolmogorov complexity (Theorem~\ref{t:lower} and Theorem~\ref{t:upper}) formally imply similar bounds in Shannon's framework for i.i.d. pairs variables and even for stationary ergodic sources (Theorem~1 in \cite{tyagi2013common}, see also \cite{leu:t:secret,ben-bra-rob:j:privacyamplification,mau:j:seckey,ahl-csi:j:seckeyone}).
-Indeed, it is well known that a sequence of i.i.d. random variables (or, more generally, the outcome of a stationary ergodic source) gives with a high probability a string of letters whose Kolmogorov complexity is close to Shannon's entropy of the random source, \cite{ming2014kolmogorov, horibe2003note}.
+Indeed, it is well known that a sequence of i.i.d. random variables (or, more generally, the outcome of a stationary ergodic source) gives with a high probability a string of letters whose Kolmogorov complexity is close to Shannon's entropy of the random source (this statement was announced by L.~Levin in \cite[Proposition~5.1]{zvo-lev:j:kol} and published with proof in \cite{brudno1982entropy}; see also \cite{horibe2003note}).
 Hence, if Alice gets a value of $(X_1,\ldots, X_n)$, Bob gets a value of $(Y_1,\ldots, Y_n)$, and the sequence of pairs $(X_i,Y_i)$ is a stationary ergodic source, then with high probability the mutual information (in the sense of Kolmogorov complexity) between Alice's and Bob's individual inputs is close to the mutual information between these two random sequences (in the sense of Shannon's entropy).